 Exile as a Response to Violence and as an Alternative to Violence

 Participants gathered to explore issues related to "Exile as a Response to Violence and as an Alternative to Violence."
 Invited speakers included David Kettler, from Bard College, and formerly Professor of Political Science at Trent, who delivered a presentation on the German-speaking exile as a contemporary paradigm, and Martha Langford.
-Martha Langford has published on memory, displacement and the photographic representation of memory.
-She and Jerry Zaslove (Emeritus, Director of the Institute for the Humanities) made presentations on the consequences of Vietnam draft resisters on the art, culture and society of Vancourer and Canada.
+Martha Langford has published on memory, displacement, and the photographic representation of memory.
+She and Jerry Zaslove (Emeritus, Director of the Institute for the Humanities) made presentations on the consequences of Vietnam draft resisters on the art, culture, and society of Vancouver and Canada.

 OCTOBER 2002 (HELD ON BOWEN ISLAND)

 In the third annual Joanne Brown Symposium that took place on Bowen Island in October of 2002, 16 participants gathered to explore issues related to "Technology and Violence."
 Invited presenters included Richard Lee, professor of anthropology at the University of Toronto, Joy Parr, holder of the Farley Chair and a member of the Department of the Humanities, and Robert Menzies of the school of criminology at Simon Fraser University.